Monterey Bay Aquarium Research Institute

-I am working with the Monterey Bay Aquarium on their exhibit “Tentacles: The Lives of Octopuses, Cuttlefishes, and Squid”, that will open in April 2014.
-This exhibit will be a showcase of the diversity and ecology of cephalopod molluscs.
+I am working with the Monterey Bay Aquarium on their exhibit “Tentacles: The Lives of Octopuses, Cuttlefishes, and Squid”, that opened in April 2014.
+This exhibit showcases the diversity and ecology of cephalopod molluscs.
 One of the goals is to use MBARI’s expertise and technological resources to acquire deep-sea squids and octopuses to expose the public to these little known animals.

-Some of the species that we are interested in displaying:
+Some of the deep-sea species that we are interested in displaying:

 Pteropods, or sea butterflies, are gastropods (snails) modified for life in the water column – they have very reduced, in some cases absent, shells and the muscular foot has evolved into a set of flapping wings to propel the animal.
 Pteropods are a numerous and diverse part of the marine plankton, but we currently have a limited understanding of the diversity.
 I am using molecular techniques in concert with traditional morphological methods to determine species delineations in this group.